 Let's talk about anxiety

-I never thought I would be the type to talk about anxiety, let alone talk about it so publicly like this – but it's better said than kept under the rug, am I right?
+I never thought I would be the type to talk about anxiety, let alone write about it so publicly like this – but it's better said than kept under the rug, am I right?

 First of all, what I want to get out of this is awareness.